Ozuna: Public image

 As described by a New York Times article, Ozuna "can work across all these genres at the same time is a testament to the current fluidity of Latin pop, but also to the effectiveness of his singing.
 He has a sweet, nimble voice that he sometimes deploys like a balladeer, and sometimes like a rapper."
 Elias Leight of Rolling Stone described Ozuna's voice as "slim but slicing, precise and hard to imitate".
 Joey Guerra of the Houston Chronicle observed that Ozuna "isn't quite as adventurous as contemporaries J Balvin or Bad Bunny.
 His songs stick to a more traditional formula...but Ozuna is earnest and sincere in his songs and performance".

 Personal life

 Ozuna describes himself as a "typical boricua with Dominican blood."
 He is married to Taina Marie Meléndez and they have two children, Sofía and Jacob Andrés.
-Ozuna is a collector of watches, a passion that began when his grandmother gave him a Toy Story watch when he was a child.
-He calls his watch collection his "greatest investment" and in 2017 alone, he spent over $800,000 USD.
+He is a collector of watches, a hobby that began when his grandmother gave him a Toy Story watch as a child.
+He calls his watch collection his "greatest investment," and in 2017 alone, he spent over US$800,000.

 On October 17, 2022, Ozuna became the owner of the basketball team Osos de Manatí (Manatí Bears), in Puerto Rico's National league (Baloncesto Superior Nacional de Puerto Rico).